DE

 • Movement: Cannot afford to leave

 Back to the starting condition.
-Still autistic.
-Still alone.
-Eleven years and counting.
+Eleven years on.